Cyances/M1A1AbramsAMP/README.md

 	<ul>
 		<li>Retain vanilla turret traversal speed and lazing functionality even with destroyed engine</li>
 		<li>Has slightly faster turret traversal speed if the engine is AGT2500 or better and if it's still running</li>
+		<li>The APU itself has no model at the moment so it's indestructible</li>
 	</ul>
 </p>